When it comes to investing in the stock market, you have a lot of different choices to make.

 Webull’s tech-savvy trading platform gives it a great leg up in trade execution compared to Vanguard.

 Webull’s technical charting tools allow investors and traders alike access to advanced charts and graphs that can help them decide what trades to make.
-As far as technical indicators go, there are dozens of different ones to choose from available at your fingertips.
+As far as technical indicators go, there are dozens to choose from on the app.

 You also have access to a free stock screener that allows you to quickly filter through thousands of stocks to find the handful that align with your trading strategies.
 This allows for faster trades and the ability to move on trends before other investors may notice them.